microsoft/ReactiveMachine/Sources/content/docs/model-activities.md

 | Fork an operation         | ❌ | ✓  |
 | Schedule an operation     | ❌ | ✓  |

-Activities also provide parallelism: they always run on the .NET thread pool, and are therefore appropriate for long-running CPU-intensive tasks.

 ### At-least-once vs. At-most-once

-Activites allow nondeterminism to be effectively "determinized."
-Activities are logged by the system prior to starting execution, and the return values of activities are logged when the operation completes.
-Under replay, requests are not reissued if they have already been issued and a value returned: instead, the return value in the log is used as the return value for the operation.

-If a host resumes after failing in the middle of executing an activity, the system detects in the log that the activity started, but did not complete.
+If a host recovers after failing while executing an activity, the system detects in the log that the activity did not complete.
+However, it is not possible to know how far the activity progressed before the failure; it may have already achieved its objective, or it may have failed before the activity even got really started.
 The right thing to do in this case may depend on the specific purpose of the activity, i.e. it is application-dependent.

-In most cases, the right thing to do is to simply restart the activity.
+In most cases, the right thing to do is to simply restart the activity, at the risk of executing it a second time.
 By using the interface `IAtLeastOnceActivity<string>`, we indicate to the runtime that this is always the desired course of action.

 Sometimes, it is desirable to take some special action rather than just restarting an activity.
 The interface `IAtMostOnceActivity<TReturn>` can be used for that: